FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 **Example(s)**

-- _This gate-to-gate unit process is for the net production of one kilowatt-hour of electricity supply from a coal-fired plant with co-generation of steam in Four Corners Area, United States.
+- _This unit process is for the net production of one kilowatt-hour of electricity supply from a coal-fired plant with co-generation of steam in Four Corners Area, United States.
 The studied system includes all processes, from washed coal delivery through to power generation, including treatment of cooling water, of a combined heat and power plant with conventional steam cycle within a circulating fluidized bed.
 The fuel is 100% washed bituminous coal extracted from Rocky Mountain regional mines located within 500 km of the plant.
 Data are from one coal-powered base load plant so no aggregation was performed but is representative of typical coal-based power facility in that region._

 - _The functional unit for this model is one kilogram of aniline.
 This aniline dataset includes nitrobenzene production and has been aggregated with incoming nitric acid LCI data.
-The technical scope includes the gate-to-gate production of nitric acid, nitrobenzene, and aniline.
+The technical scope includes the production of nitric acid, nitrobenzene, and aniline.
 The system boundary includes incoming transport, manufacturing, and disposal of process wastes.
 The aniline dataset represented in this model includes data for nitric acid to conceal the confidential data of a provider company.
 Steam/heat is produced as a coproduct during this process, so system expansion is used to avoid allocation to recovered energy, which is shown as natural gas as an avoided product.
 Aniline is formed by the hydrogenation of nitrobenzene in the presence of a copper-chromium or copper-silica catalyst.
 The aniline producers who provided data for this module verified that the characteristics of their plants are representative of a majority of North American aniline production.
 The captured aniline production amount is approximately 71 percent of the aniline production in the U.S. in 2015._

 ## **Version** _(Automatic)_